cilium/community/Social-Guidelines.md

-## Introduction
+# Social Media Guidelines

-This document highlights the social media guidelines for the use of the Cilium project's Twitter channel and other social media channels that belong to the Cilium project.
+This document highlights the social media guidelines for the use of the Cilium project's Twitter/X, LinkedIn and other social media channels that belong to the Cilium project.

 These guidelines apply to all the Cilium project social media channels, regardless of who manages them.

 ## Objectives

 The objectives of managing the Cilium project's social channels is to:

 - Share project news, roadmap updates, news releases, and user stories
 - Educate on project updates
 - Share information on how-tos, demos, etc that are valuable to the community.